i18next/react-i18next-gitbook/misc/using-with-icu-format.md

+---
+description: "Use the ICU message format in react-i18next with i18next-icu, including plurals and selects in ICU syntax."
+---

 # Using with ICU format

 i18next itself is flexible enough to support multiple existing i18next formats beside its own.
 So also the ICU format, thanks to [i18next-icu](https://github.com/i18next/i18next-icu).